isc-konstanz/lories/doc/concept/index.md

 # Concept

-This section contains (or will contain) information on the loris architecture concept.
+This section contains (or will contain) information on the lori architecture concept.

 ```{toctree}
 ---